Worksop Over 55’s Walking Football Group sponsor Hot Meals in Half-term

 “The Crossing Church is extremely grateful for the support shown by the team, and I hope the meal venture will help vulnerable families through a difficult time.

-“In addition and in response to the heating crisis, The Crossing Church will be open every Friday 1-4 pm from 4 November through the winter months offering hot drinks, cakes, and hopefully hot meals for the elderly and vulnerable."
+“In addition and in response to the heating crisis, The Crossing Church will be open every Friday from November 4, from 1-4pm, through the winter months offering hot drinks, cakes, and hopefully hot meals for the elderly and vulnerable.”

 Known as ‘Warm Space’, the church seeks to provide a warm and welcoming place with optional games, activities and film showings in the hope that even just for a few hours a week, people have somewhere warm and safe to be together.

-There are spaces available for school families to book places for meals - please contact Deacon Emily on 07739 018908 or [email protected]
+There are spaces available for school families to book places for meals – call Emily on 07739 018908, or email [email protected]